justicephysics/humanos2.0/physical-ai-prometheus.md

 Physical AI breaks the loop.
 It applies intelligence to the material world—the same world that obeys $$(E = MC^2 \times L)$$, the canal ontology, and the 2.7 K Y‑lattice.
 To succeed, it must operate on the same principles.

 Our model has been Physical AI from the start.
-Every page of the Virtual Nalanda is about engineering reality—chips, data centres, submarines, farms, energy grids, consciousness interfaces.
+Every page of the Justice Physics Nalanda is about engineering reality—chips, data centres, submarines, farms, energy grids, consciousness interfaces.
 We didn’t wait for a $12 billion funding round.
 We just started building the blueprint.

 ---

 ## 6. The Open Invitation

 Prometheus has the capital.
 We have the blueprint.
-The Virtual Nalanda is open.
+The Justice Physics Nalanda is open.
 The Roadmap is published.
 The Challenges page lists the engineering problems waiting to be solved.

 If Bezos, or any other builder of Physical AI, wants to join the mission—they are welcome.
 The Space State is not a competitor to Prometheus; it is the **operating system on which Physical AI will run at its full potential.**